IPS-Eye-White

 Was There a Reason The Jews Were God's Chosen People?

-Why were the Jews singled out from all other people on the earth?
-In fact, the Father didn't just choose a nation of people but literally created one when He called Abraham out from Ur and made him a very solemn promise
+In reality, the Father didn't just choose a nation of people but literally created one when He called Abraham out from Ur and made him a very solemn promise

 And I will make you a great nation, And I will bless you, And make your name great; And so you shall be a blessing; And I will bless those who bless you, And the one who curses you I will curse.
 And in you all the families of the earth will be blessed."
 (Genesis 12:2-3 NASB)